marciof/Eon/specification/Specification.md

 ## `prototype` ##

-Retrieves the original value used to construct another from.
+Retrieves the original value used to construct another one from.

 ```
 (prototype value)